 Eventually, she shuffled toward the corner of the room and opened a closet door, returning with a black folio full of translucent sheets.
 She shoved it in my hand.
 I waited for her to say something, but she just turned back to the square of light.
 So I took the first page and lay it on the machine.

 On my left hand I felt Lara’s paw and flinched.
-Her fingers were unusually elegant, the index asserted by a polished black stone.
-She guided my hand to a metal knob and twisted, causing the letters to slide across the wall, as if in a caravan, and while Lara aimed her milky, near-blind eyes at them, they magnetized me into extreme concentration.
+Her fingers were courtly, the index asserted by a polished black stone.
+She guided my hand to a metal knob and twisted, causing the letters to slide across the wall, as if in a caravan, and while Lara aimed her milky, near-blind eyes at them, they pulled me into extreme concentration.
 Every muscle in my body tensed and relaxed.
 I couldn’t read the characters, but in their forms, like hieroglyphs, I saw a story.

 The King, who was a large swoop with a dot in the middle, was riding out of his palace to visit a mystic in the desert.
 When he was a boy, the mystic had healed the King, then an infant prince, of a terrible sickness in his gut that nearly killed him.
 Now the mystic was sick, and the King rode to visit his deathbed, followed by camels and horses who each were their own stylized, dramatic letter.